ADACS-Australia/2023-03-20-Coding-Best-Practices-Workshop/_episodes/PythonPackages.md

 > ## License your work
 > Use the GitHub tools described above to apply a new license to your project.
 >
-> `git pull` to your local repository when you are done so that your repo's are in sync.
+> `git pull` to your local repository when you are done so that your repos are in sync.
 {: .challenge}